Job Prospects... At a glance

 Rents vary from place to place.
 Estimated market rents by region, city and suburb are available on the MBIE Tenancy services website.

 Tour guides can complete on-the-job training wherever they work.
 These qualifications are managed by Service IQ.

 Polytechnics and private training establishments in all parts of New Zealand offer qualifications in tourism.

-The number of students completing a Level 4 certificate in tourism has increased in recent years to over 250 in the last two years.
-This means the pool of qualified potential employees has grown.
+The number of students completing a Level 4 certificate in tourism has been steady in recent years.
+The pool of qualified potential employees has grown.

 Qualification completions chart